Dyslexia Treatment Strategies for Children and Adults

-Medication won’t diminish the symptoms of dyslexia, but accommodations at school, at home, and in the workplace can help children and adults manage their learning disability and perform to the best of their ability.
+Medication won’t diminish the symptoms of dyslexia, but various other treatments at school, at home, and in the workplace can help children and adults manage their learning disability and perform to the best of their ability.

-The bad news: Medication is useless for dyslexia — though if comorbid ADHD is present, medication may help someone with dyslexia manage that condition and improve overall focus.
-The good news?
-Simple changes to the school or workplace environment — combined with lots of understanding and support — can work wonders for a child or an adult trying to manage and move beyond dyslexia-related challenges.
+Simple changes to the school or workplace environment — combined with lots of understanding and support — can work wonders for a dyslexic child or an adult trying to manage and move beyond dyslexia-related challenges.

-– Provide vocabulary and summaries ahead of time.
+- Providing a vocabulary list and summaries ahead of time.
 This gives the student a chance to look over the pre-reading material on her own time — feeling more confident and prepared when the actual reading assignment begins.

-– Encourage all students to mark up text with markers, sticky notes, or anything else to help students sort, arrange, and highlight important concepts in the text.
+- Encouraging all students to mark up text with markers, sticky notes, or anything else to help students sort, arrange, and highlight important concepts in the text.

-– Provide audio versions of the material, whenever possible.
+- Providing audio versions of the material, whenever possible.
 Reading along to a book on tape can be beneficial for students with dyslexia.

-– Provide alternative materials such as books with similar content at a more appropriate reading level.
+- Providing alternative materials such as books with similar content at a more appropriate reading level.

-– Use mnemonic devices to help students with rote memorization.
+- Using mnemonic devices to help students with rote memorization.

 - Read together as often as possible.
 Young children can sit on your lap while you read a picture book.
-Elementary-school children should progress to more complex — and more engaging — fare like graphic novels or choose-your-own-adventure books.
+Elementary-school children should engage with more complex and engaging fare like graphic novels or choose-your-own-adventure books.
 If your child is in high school, it might be tough to get him to sit down on the couch to read with Dad, but try to sneak in reading wherever you can — an interesting magazine article you saw, or a new recipe for a special occasion.
 The important thing is for your child to focus on reading in a low-pressure setting outside of school, without grades or criticism.

 - Provide reading material that piques your child’s interests.
 Figure out what your child likes — whether it’s video games, art, or sports — and find as many age-appropriate books on the topic as you can.
 Many companies print books in special fonts that are easier for children with dyslexia to read; this might help your child feel more confident.
 Encourage her to spend time reading, and make sure she sees you reading occasionally, too — even if it’s just flipping through a magazine or skimming the morning paper.